Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ⚠ Proprietary blend

-Uses deceptive 'equivalent' dosing.
+Labeled by fresh-berry 'equivalent' rather than standardized extract weight, which in our view obscures the active content.
 The extract is not standardized to the necessary 85-95% fatty acids.
 No verifiable third-party testing or GMP certification.

 +Low sticker price per bottle